Karl Popper: Family and training

 Popper worked in street construction for a short time but was unable to cope with the heavy labour.
 Continuing to attend university as a guest student, he started an apprenticeship as a cabinetmaker, which he completed as a journeyman.
 He was dreaming at that time of starting a daycare facility for children, for which he assumed the ability to make furniture might be useful.
 After that, he did voluntary service in one of psychoanalyst Alfred Adler's clinics for children.
 In 1922, he did his matura by way of a second chance education and finally joined the university as an ordinary student.
-He completed his examination as an elementary teacher in 1924 and started working at an after-school care club for socially endangered children.
+He completed his examination as a primary school teacher in 1924 and started working at an after-school care club for socially endangered children.
 In 1925, he went to the newly founded Pädagogisches Institut and continued studying philosophy and psychology.
 Around that time he started courting Josefine Anna Henninger, who later became his wife.

 Popper and his wife had chosen not to have children because of the circumstances of war in the early years of their marriage.
 Popper commented that this "was perhaps a cowardly but in a way a right decision".

 In 1928, Popper earned a doctorate in psychology, under the supervision of Karl Bühler—with Moritz Schlick being the second chair of the thesis committee.
 His dissertation was titled Zur Methodenfrage der Denkpsychologie (On Questions of Method in the Psychology of Thinking).
 In 1929, he obtained an authorisation to teach mathematics and physics in secondary school and began doing so.
 He married his colleague Josefine Anna Henninger (1906–1985) in 1930.
 Fearing the rise of Nazism and the threat of the Anschluss, he started to use the evenings and the nights to write his first book Die beiden Grundprobleme der Erkenntnistheorie (The Two Fundamental Problems of the Theory of Knowledge).
 He needed to publish a book to get an academic position in a country that was safe for people of Jewish descent.
 In the end, he did not publish the two-volume work; but instead, a condensed version with some new material, as Logik der Forschung (The Logic of Scientific Discovery) in 1934.
 Here, he criticised psychologism, naturalism, inductivism, and logical positivism, and put forth his theory of potential falsifiability as the criterion demarcating science from non-science.
 In 1935 and 1936, he took unpaid leave to go to the United Kingdom for a study visit.